deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 ## Development tools

-Now, these are mostly objective choices and really doesn't matter as long as you are comfortable with the tools you choose.
+Now, these are mostly objective choices and really don't matter as long as you are comfortable with the tools you choose.
 Below are my choices for some of the important categories for development.
 I'm not including obvious things like Vim, Git, NodeJS, Docker, Kubernetes, etc.

 **Shell**: This is one of the most important for a developer.
 I use [ZSH](https://www.zsh.org/) along with the awesome [Oh My ZSH](https://ohmyz.sh/) as my shell.
 Now, this won't be complete without some nice plugins and themes.
 I use [powerlevel9k](https://github.com/bhilburn/powerlevel9k) theme with some customizations.
 I also use [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions), git, docker, docker-compose, autojump, [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), dnf, and npm plugins for Oh My ZSH.
-Here is my [`.zshrc`](https://gist.github.com/deepu105/9723cb70032eca98ff09d110369af67a) with all the customizations. **Update**: A [comment](https://dev.to/java4africa/comment/c319) on this post suggested [powerlevel10k](https://github.com/romkatv/powerlevel10k) as an alternative theme and I tried it and turns out it is really way faster than `powerlevel9k`.
+Here is my [`.zshrc`](https://gist.github.com/deepu105/9723cb70032eca98ff09d110369af67a) with all the customizations. **Update**: A [comment](https://dev.to/java4africa/comment/c319) on this post suggested [powerlevel10k](https://github.com/romkatv/powerlevel10k) as an alternative theme, and I tried it, and it turns out it is really way faster than `powerlevel9k`.
 So I think I'm gonna use `powerlevel10k` as my shell theme.

 **Terminal**: What good is a nice shell without a good terminal.
-Fortunately, we have [Tilix](https://gnunn1.github.io/tilix-web/) one of the best terminal applications out there.
-It has workspaces, tabs, split windows, Quake mode and so on.
+Fortunately, we have [Tilix](https://gnunn1.github.io/tilix-web/), one of the best terminal applications out there.
+It has workspaces, tabs, split windows, Quake mode, and so on.

 ![](https://thepracticaldev.s3.amazonaws.com/i/flq8pew1hr6l1hwj6egw.png)

 **Integrated development environment(IDE)**: [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) - I use this for Java & other JVM language Development

 **Code Editors**: [Visual Studio Code](https://code.visualstudio.com/) - My go-to editor.
 I love it.
-I use VSCode for web development, Go, Python, JS development, DevOps and everything other than JVM languages.
+I use VSCode for web development, Go, Python, JS development, DevOps, and everything other than JVM languages.
 A VSCode setup is never complete without some good plugins.
 [Here](https://gist.github.com/deepu105/4599d3b381218b9d1a63119fbf9ca537) are the plugins that I'm using.
 You can run the script to install those.

 Other notable development tools I use are [GitKraken](https://www.gitkraken.com/) for Git repo management, [Beyond Compare](https://www.scootersoftware.com) for code comparisons, [VirtualBox](https://www.virtualbox.org/), [NVM](https://github.com/nvm-sh/nvm) for NodeJS version management and [SDKMan](https://sdkman.io) for JDK version management.

 ## Productivity tools

-Productivity tools are also quite important and below are my choices.
+Productivity tools are also quite important, and below are my choices.

 **Browser**: Google Chrome is my primary browser.
 I also use Firefox & Opera sometimes.
-I do love Opera in terms of its UX, I would love to use it as my primary browser but I miss everything I have synchronized with my Google account in Chrome.
+I do love Opera in terms of its UX, I would love to use it as my primary browser, but I miss everything I have synchronized with my Google account in Chrome.

 **Email**: I use [Mailspring](https://getmailspring.com/) as my e-mail client.
-Its a fairly decent mail client with nice themes and a simple UI.
+It's a fairly decent mail client with nice themes and a simple UI.

-**Office suite**: I mostly use Google Docs & Microsoft office online but when I have to work on something on my Desktop I use [LibreOffice](https://www.libreoffice.org/) which is a good office suite and even handles Microsoft Office & Keynote formats.
+**Office suite**: I mostly use Google Docs & Microsoft office online, but when I have to work on something on my Desktop I use [LibreOffice](https://www.libreoffice.org/) which is a good office suite and even handles Microsoft Office & Keynote formats.

 **Communication**: Of course I use [Slack](https://slack.com) and for video conference I use [BlueJeans](https://www.bluejeans.com/).